arvigeus/AZ-204/Questions/Containers.md

 ---

-Question: You are using the Standard plan of Azure Container Registry, and you've recently noticed an increased delay in the performance of your system.
-You've been actively using the service for various projects.
-What could be the possible solutions to address this issue?
+Question: You are using Azure Container Registry with the Standard service tier to manage images for a rapidly growing project.
+Recently, your team has noticed inconsistencies in overall performance during deployment workflows.
+Some members have reported delays when accessing certain images, while others claim operations occasionally fail under high load.

+Which of the following actions could most effectively address the performance issues without incurring additional costs?

 - [ ] Upgrade to a more powerful local machine.
 - [ ] Upgrade to the Premium plan.